Single skating: Step sequences

 Step sequences have been defined as "steps and turns in a pattern on the ice".
-The ISU requires that all step sequences are performed "according to the character of the music".
+The ISU requires that all step sequences be performed "according to the character of the music".
 A step sequence must have the following characteristics to earn the most points: the sequence must match the music; it must be performed effortlessly throughout the sequence, and have good energy, flow, and execution; and it must have deep edges and clean turns and steps.
-Also important but not required are the following characteristics: a sequence must have originality and creativity; the skater must have "excellent commitment and control" of his or her entire body; and the skater must have good acceleration and deceleration during the sequence.
-As of 2022, skaters could include single jumps as choreographic elements into their step sequences without incurring a penalty.
+Also important but not required are the following characteristics: a sequence must have originality and creativity; the skater must have "excellent commitment and control" of their entire body; and the skater must have good acceleration and deceleration during the sequence.
+As of 2022, skaters could include single jumps as choreographic elements in their step sequences without incurring a penalty.

 Skaters can make short stops during a step sequence, but they must be performed in accordance with the music.
 Skaters must also perform steps and turns that are balanced throughout the sequence, which includes turning in all directions, the use of both feet, and up and down movements.
 Skaters can choose any kind of step sequence they wish, and can include jumps, but they must fully use the ice surface.
-If a step sequence is barely visible or too short, it does not fulfill step sequence requirements.
 As of 2022, junior skaters were no longer required to perform a step sequence during their free skate programs; instead, they had to include a choreographic sequence because ISU officials wanted them to focus more on their program components.